 Results and Discussion: Results should be presented clearly.
-The findings should be presented using Tables, Figures, etc. The discussion should reflect the interpretation of the findings with respect to the study and past relevant studies.
+The findings should be presented using Tables, Figures, etc. Discussion should reflect the interpretation of the findings with respect to the study and past relevant studies.

 Units of Measurement: Units of measurement should be presented using System International (SI) units

 Conclusion: Conclusion should reflect the importance of the work.
-A recommendation may be included, if necessary.
+Recommendation may be included, if necessary.

 CITATIONS should be numbered in square brackets in the manuscript text and listed in the REFERENCES section in the order they appear in the text.
 Examples are shown below: